twknab/learning_ruby/04-rails/04-validations.md

 end
 ```

+**Important Note:**
+*If utilizing rails console, be sure to type `reload!` into console after updating any models, otherwise your new fields or validations will not be detected.*

 The above code will validate that the `first_name` attribute is present for any new record.
 We can validate multiple fields and multiple validations on the same line.
 It's important to note that validates is a method we are inheriting from ActiveRecord.

 The parameters that we are passing in should look very familiar, we are passing in a symbol (:first_name) and a hash for all of the options.
 Look back to the hashes and symbols tab in the fundamentals chapter if this looks really strange to you.